-The Pessac facility provides us with the capability to manufacture pharmaceutical products.
-We believe that the facility and its operations are in substantial compliance with current cGMP requirements, and the facility is approved by U.S. and European drug agencies for production of certain pharmaceutical products, including commercial quantities of our microencapsulated drugs.
+Our drug delivery technology manufacturing facilities are located in Pessac, France.
+These facilities provide us with two commercial scale production lines for the manufacture of Coreg CR microparticles, which commenced in the fourth quarter of 2006, for GSK and another production line used for other Micropump-enabled formulations.
+The facility is approved by U.S. and European drug agencies and competent national regulatory authorities for production of certain pharmaceutical products, including commercial quantities of our microencapsulated drugs.
 Such approval qualifies us to manufacture certain approved pharmaceutical products for sale in most countries in Europe and the U.S.

-In the past, in addition to production activities related to our core businesses, we were able to build on our capabilities and experience with GlaxoSmithKline and other pharmaceutical customers to engage in toll manufacturing for pharmaceutical partners.
-With its experienced workforce and cGMP operations, we perform clinical batch manufacturing and process scale-up services at the facilities.
-Our production site at Pessac has now been producing Coreg CR microparticles since the fourth quarter of 2006.
+In the past, in addition to production activities related to our core businesses, we were able to build on our capabilities and experience with GSK and other pharmaceutical customers to engage in toll manufacturing for pharmaceutical partners.